Are you reading this while pulling your hairs in frustration thinking of baby names for girls?

-So, in the hopes of helping you choose the perfect name for your baby, I’ve compiled a list of the best baby names for girls in 2021!
+So, in the hopes of helping you choose the perfect name for your baby, I’ve compiled a list of the best baby names for girls!

-The top girl baby names for girls in 2021 are Olivia, Emma, Ava, Sophia, and Emily.
+The top girl baby names for girls are Olivia, Emma, Ava, Sophia, and Emily.

 I’ve done some research on the meanings of these names, since there’s a lot of confusion on where these names were originated and what they mean.